Measuring trade show ROI can be hard when your data isn’t up to snuff.

 Before you start crunching numbers, let’s gather that high-quality data.

 There are a few trade show ROI metrics we recommend understanding and knowing ahead of your next event.
+These help to determine a successful trade show.
 Getting an accurate count of MQLs (and their final conversion) is essential.
 Along with MQLs generated at your last event, you’ll need data about your average deal size (or a range) to calculate your return on investment accurately post-event.

-Here are the five most important metrics to know about your events:
+Here are the five most important metrics to know about your trade shows:

-The simplest way to measure event ROI is with our handy trade show ROI calculator.
-It can show you how many sales ready leads you should generate based on information you likely already have on hand.
+The simplest way to measure trade show ROI is with our handy trade show ROI calculator.
+It can show you how many sales-ready leads you should generate based on the information you likely already have on hand.

-Remember, return on investment looks different for every business.
-What matters most isn’t the number of leads you’re capturing or even walking away with, but how sales-ready those leads are.
+Remember, the return on investment looks different for every business.
+What matters most isn’t the number of leads you’re capturing at trade shows or even walking away with, but how sales-ready those leads are.
 Again, numbers are only numbers – what really matters is what you do with the data you collect.

 Improve Your Trade Show ROI

 To really drive deals and revenue from events, trade show teams must ensure they’re capturing qualified leads.
-And the work doesn’t end there – after the show, every business should have processes in place to ensure qualified leads make it to sales teams for follow-up.
+Not all trade show attendees are going to be the decision-makers in your target audience.
+And the work doesn’t end there – after the trade show, every business should have processes in place to ensure qualified leads make it to sales teams for follow-up.

 Focusing on sales qualification in your trade show booth (as well as properly segmenting your leads) can offer quick, useful insight into event performance.
-It’ll also help you develop a reasonable benchmark for your return on investment calculations in the future.
+It’ll also help you develop a reasonable benchmark for your trade show ROI calculations in the future.

 Gone are the days when badges scanned or leads generated were the kings of trade show ROI.
 Today, we know that lead quality, pipeline generation, and time spent wisely – that is, time spent following up with sales-ready leads – matter far more.